stefan-it/hmByT5/bench/README.md

 ## Model: [`stefan-it/byt5-small-english-german-french`](https://huggingface.co/stefan-it/byt5-small-english-german-french)

 We use the previous English+German model as initial checkpoint (incl. last learning rate and no warum-up steps) and continue pretraining on the French corpus for one epoch.
-Pretraining is currently running.

 ## Model: [`stefan-it/byt5-small-multilingual-4g`](https://huggingface.co/stefan-it/byt5-small-multilingual-4g)